ropensci/DataPackageR/vignettes/usingDataPackageR.md

                                            #and provides an informative error.
 ```

-# Next steps

-You should place the data package source directory under `git` version control.
-This allows you to version control your data processing code.

 # Partial builds and migrating old data packages.

 Version 1.12.0 has moved away from controlling the build process using `datasets.R` and an additional `masterfile` argument.

-The build process is now controlled via a `datapackager.yml` configuration file located in the package root directory.  (see [YAML Configuration Details](https://github.com/RGLab/DataPackageR/blob/master/YAML_CONFIG.md))
+The build process is now controlled via a `datapackager.yml` configuration file located in the package root directory.  (see [YAML Configuration Details](YAML_CONFIG.html))

 You can migrate an old package by constructing such a config file using the `construct_yml_config()` API.